 After you have a new baby you’re going to be spending most of your time at home and it’s really important to make sure your home is there to support you and not cause any added stress.
 Below is a list of the most important ways you can prepare your home for a newborn:

 1. Prepare sleeping arrangements

 Whether you decide to co-sleep or have your baby in a separate crib or room, those sleeping arrangements need to be decided upon and set up before the baby arrives.
 That will either mean setting up the co-sleeper or making sure the crib is set up with clean sheets.
-Consider having spare sets of sheets ready and waiting for both your bed and the baby’s crib, because with baby’s you should always expect a mess!
+Consider having spare sets of sheets ready and waiting for both your bed and the baby’s crib, because with babies you should always expect a mess!

 2. Meal prep and grocery shop

-The last thing you want to do right after having a baby is go to the grocery store or make a meal.
+The last thing you want to do right after having a baby is to go to the grocery store or make a meal.
 Look into prepping some frozen meals a few weeks before your due date and fill your kitchen with all your favorite foods.
-That way no one has to do any last minute shopping or cooking and instead that time can be spent with your new baby!
+That way no one has to do any last-minute shopping or cooking and instead that time can be spent with your new baby!

 3. Declutter and organize

 Make sure every room and closet in your home is clutter-free and organized.
 You want to bring your baby home to a clean and calm environment, not a crazy mess that causes everyone to be anxious.
 You can watch Get Organized on Netflix to get inspired!